Manaslu Circuit ( MCT ) Trek

 How to Properly Train for the Manaslu Circuit Trek

 The Manaslu Circuit Trek is one of the most renowned trekking destinations in Nepal, but it is also equally challenging.
 The trekkers planning to experience the Manaslu Circuit Trek must be physically fit, strong in their core, and have a decent mental state.
-Here are some ways to properly train for the Manaslu Circuit Trek.
+Here are some tips for properly training for the Manaslu Circuit Trek.

 Strength Training